Nouuu/el-presidente/README.md

 We didn't test the CLI and GUI parts because it's the presentation and we consider that it's bound to evolve too often, there's also a time issue that came into the equation.
 We preferred to refocus the tests on the logic of the game.

-We used 2 parterns for the tests :
+We used 2 patterns for the tests :
-- gherkin
+- Gherkin
-- test unitaire stadard (junit - asserJ)
+- Classic unit test (Junit + AssertJ)

 In summary the gerhkin tests use a Given When Then structure to enter the tests readable for the non-technical part of the team they also ensure a good separation in the test code.